 For the Chinese, the butterfly is the emblem of immortality, joy, and leisure.
 Its depictions with the plum mean longevity; when it is illustrated with the chrysanthemum plant (know in China since at least 500 BC) it portrays beauty in old age.
 The butterfly also means a young man in love; however, if the woman he loves dies, she may be represented coming out of her grave as a butterfly.

 In Japan, ancient people had both positive and negative associations with the butterfly, which symbolized a dishonest lover, a vain woman, or a geisha who stays with no husband but is available to man after man.
-This insect was often viewed as a bad omen, but it also had positive meaning: two butterflies dancing together was a sign of happy love and happiness in marriage.
+This insect was often viewed as a bad omen, but it also had a positive meaning: two butterflies dancing together was a sign of happy love and happiness in marriage.

 Butterfly – Christian Symbol Of Resurrection Of All Men